ashejim/C964/_sources/task2_c/task2_part_c.md

 ### Can I use my C951 task 3?
 Should I use it?

-You can reuse anything you've of your own academic or professional work, including copying verbatim from C951 task 3.
+You can reuse anything you've done of your own academic or professional work, including copying verbatim from C951 task 3.
 If it's convenient, feel free to do it.
 But at best, the time saved is little.
 At worst, you might get bogged down trying to work on two projects simultaneously and going with an unnecessarily complex C964 topic.
 If you have time, consider completing C964 first, as parts A and B of task 2 can always be used verbatim for task 3 of C951.

 Here are some points to consider: